• Contact

 How I decided between Fujifilm’s X-T50 and X-T5

-When it came down to choosing, I used my experiences to figure out what really mattered.
+When it came down to choosing, I used my experiences to decide what mattered to me.
 Here’s how I broke it all down and ended up picking the one that I believed would work for me.

 1. Does Size Matter?